annie-kayal/Stop-Think-Go/README.md

    const cells = []
    ```

    - The first step creating the grid through JavaScript was retrieving the div in our HTML document.
 This is the first variable and uses the DOM manipulation `querySelector` method.
-Thorugh this method I was able to return the div element through it's given class.
+Through this method I was able to return the div element through it's given class.

    - The width variable was the next to be declared.
 Here I had to make the decision to the extent of my grid size.
 The variable is assigned the number 10, and is used in the `gridCellCount` variable.
 Here the width is multiplied by itself, and would generate a grid where the height and width are the same.
 In this case, 10x10.